-Canon 5D Mark IV versus Canon 1D Mark IV
+Canon 5D Mark IV vs 1D Mark IV

 The Canon EOS 5D Mark IV and the Canon EOS-1D Mark IV are two professional cameras that were officially introduced, respectively, in August 2016 and October 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark IV) and an APS-H (1D Mark IV) sensor.
-The 5D Mark IV has a resolution of 30.1 megapixel, whereas the 1D Mark IV provides 16 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 5D Mark IV has a resolution of 30.1 megapixels, whereas the 1D Mark IV provides 16 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 5D Mark IV vs Canon 1D Mark IV
+Body comparison: Canon 5D Mark IV vs 1D Mark IV

 An illustration of the physical size and weight of the Canon 5D Mark IV and the Canon 1D Mark IV is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D Mark IV – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D Mark IV is notably larger (40 percent) than the Canon 5D Mark IV.
 Moreover, the 1D Mark IV is substantially heavier (38 percent) than the 5D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.